MEDFormat/MEDC/README.md

 MED2RAW.c is example code for converting MED files to a series of 4-byte integer files, one per channel.

-Shell Scripts: (edit these for your target locations & compiler, specified at the top) mklibs.sh is a shell script to create MED libraries in MacOS & Linux mklibs.bat is a shell script to create MED libraries in Windows compile.sh is a shell script to compile MED2RAW using MED libraries in MacOS & Linux compile.bat is a shell script to compile MED2RAW using MED libraries in Windows
+Shell Scripts: (edit these for your target locations & compiler, specified at the top) mklibs.sh is a shell script to a create MED library in MacOS & Linux mklibs.bat is a shell script to a create MED library in Windows compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows

 Sometimes the API documentation lags behind the code.
-This does not affect the documentation of existing functions, but new ones may have been added.
-This file is updated, but not as regularly as the code.

-There are new some record types in the medrec_m10 source that have not been added to the MED Records documetation yet.
+This does not affect the documentation of existing functions, but new functions may have been added.
+This file is updated, but not as regularly as the source.
+There also may be some new record types in the medrec_m10 source that have not yet been added to the MED Records documetation.